The new Masters in Environmental Sciences with Disaster Risk Science is a research based Masters composed of a full dissertation.

 This qualification emphasises the multi-sector and multi-disciplinary nature of disaster risk reduction.
 Individuals with an interest in addressing issues of disaster risk through a developmental focus should apply.
-It is ideally suited for early to mid-career individuals including:

 - Functionaries in disaster risk management centres;